School Meals for All: A Win Years in the Making

 A Long Time Coming

-For over a decade, Student Organizers at FEEST have been naming something that should feel obvious but hasn’t always been treated that way.
-Students should be able to eat at school without barriers, without stigma, and without having to prove they deserve it.
+Over a decade ago, Student Organizers at FEEST named something that should feel obvious but hasn’t always been treated that way.
+Students should be able to eat fresh, free, and culturally relevant food at school, without barriers, without stigma, and without having to prove they deserve it.

-Back in 2019, FEEST youth organizers released the Healthy Food Round Table report, grounded in real student experiences with school food.
+Back in 2019, FEEST youth released the Healthy Food Round Table (HFRT) report, grounded in real student and school staff experiences with school food.
 Young people didn’t hold back.
-They called for meals that were fresh, culturally relevant, and actually worth eating, and they pushed to remove barriers that kept students from accessing food in the first place.
+They called for meals that were fresh, culturally relevant, and appetizing, and they pushed to remove barriers that kept students from accessing food in the first place.

 At the heart of it was a clear demand: school food should be free for all students.